J-Sanderson/100-days-of-code/log-round2.md

 Set up the initial call (which also gave me a chance to call the API without using JQuery for a change) and got the data back - now I have all 100 top users.
 While I was at it I noticed I didn't have a ranking number for each user, which the example did.
 This turned out to be easy to impliment with the forEach method I was using to return the table rows for rendering, so I added it in.

+Thinking in React's next step is to identify the minimal state of the app.
+My guess that would be if we are getting data from the last 30 days or all time (they are different endpoints on FCC's API).
+The component that renders this state is the leader table (which then renders in turn a row for each person in the state array), while the header component would be in charge of toggling the state between the two endpoints.
+These are both sibling components and their parent is the main App component.
+Thus App is presumably where the state lives, according to TiR's guidelines.

 **Thoughts:** Can I pull this off through NaNoWriMo and holidays?
 Yes.
 Yes I can.

+I'm liking having Thinking in React as a guide.
+It's tempting to go look up the answers and follow through what someone else does.
+But the TiR guide takes you through the best practice and gives tips for how to set up your own page based upon the example it gives (such as above where I had to identify which component owns the state).
+I'm finding that very often getting something to work isn't the hard part, but getting it to work according to best practice is.

 **Link to work:** [Camper Leaderboard](https://codepen.io/jsanderson/pen/VMzgRx)